-POGO's Privacy and Data Security Procedures, Policy #27 (Process for 44 and 45 Projects) permits personal health information to be disclosed for purposes of research and sets out the circumstances in which the disclosure of personal health information is permitted.
+POGO's Privacy and Data Security Procedures, Policy #9.1.1 (Process for 44 and 45 Projects) permits personal health information to be disclosed for purposes of research and sets out the circumstances in which the disclosure of personal health information is permitted.
 They further require that all disclosures of personal health information comply with the Act and its regulation.

-POGO's Privacy and Data Security Procedures and Policy #27 (Process for 44 and 45 Projects) identifies the Privacy Officers and Medical Director responsible for receiving, reviewing, and determining whether to approve or deny a request for the disclosure of personal health information for research purposes and the process that must be followed in this regard.
+POGO's Privacy and Data Security Procedures and Policy #9.1.1 (Process for 44 and 45 Projects) identifies the Privacy Officers and Senior Adviser Policy and Clinical Affairs responsible for receiving, reviewing, and determining whether to approve or deny a request for the disclosure of personal health information for research purposes and the process that must be followed in this regard.
 This includes the criteria/documentation that must be completed, provided, and/or executed; the agent(s) or other persons or organizations responsible for completing, providing, and/or executing the documentation; the Privacy Officers to whom this documentation must be provided; and the required content of the documentation.

-POGO's Privacy and Data Security Procedures and Policy #27 (Process for 44 and 45 Projects) addresses the requirements that must be satisfied and the criteria that must be considered by the Privacy Officers and the Medical Director in determining whether to approve the request for the disclosure of personal health information for research purposes.
+POGO's Privacy and Data Security Procedures and Policy #9.1.1 (Process for 44 and 45 Projects) address the requirements that must be satisfied and the criteria that must be considered by the Privacy Officers and the Senior Adviser Policy and Clinical Affairs in determining whether to approve the request for the disclosure of personal health information for research purposes.
 In identifying the requirements that must be satisfied and the criteria that must be considered, this policy and procedure ensures regard to the Act and its regulation.

-At a minimum, the Privacy Officers and Medical Director responsible for determining whether to approve or deny the request for the disclosure of personal health information for research purposes must be in receipt of a written application, a written research plan, and a copy of the decision of the research ethics board approving the written research plan.
+At a minimum, the Privacy Officers and Senior Adviser Policy and Clinical Affairs, responsible for determining whether to approve or deny the request for the disclosure of personal health information for research purposes must be in receipt of a written application, a written research plan, and a copy of the decision of the research ethics board approving the written research plan.
 The written research plan must also comply with the requirements in the Act and its regulation.

-In addition, POGO's Privacy Program states that prior to any approval of the disclosure of personal health information for research purposes, the Privacy Officers and Medical Director responsible for determining whether to approve or deny the request are required to ensure that the personal health information being requested is consistent with the personal health information identified in the written research plan approved by the research ethics board.
-The Privacy Officers and Medical Director ensure that other information, namely de-identified and/or aggregate information, will not serve the research purpose and that no more personal health information is being requested than is reasonably necessary to meet the research purpose.
+In addition, POGO's Privacy Program states that prior to any approval of the disclosure of personal health information for research purposes, the Privacy Officers and Senior Adviser Policy and Clinical Affairs responsible for determining whether to approve or deny the request are required to ensure that the personal health information being requested is consistent with the personal health information identified in the written research plan approved by the research ethics board.
+The Privacy Officers and Senior Adviser Policy and Clinical Affairs ensure that other information, namely de-identified and/or aggregate information, will not serve the research purpose and that no more personal health information is being requested than is reasonably necessary to meet the research purpose.